 1987 – Commercial Shellfish Growing Areas: The Washington Department of Health (WDOH) closed 18,000 acres of commercial shellfish growing area in Port Susan and South Skagit Bay primarily due to bacterial pollution from the Stillaguamish River.
-As a result, Snohomish County partnered with the Tulalip and Stillaguamish tribes and other local and state stakeholders to develop the Stillaguamish Watershed Action Plan.
+As a result, Snohomish County partnered with the Tulalip and Stillaguamish tribes and other local and state stakeholders to develop the Stillaguamish Watershed Action Plan (PDF).

 1993 – Stillaguamish River Clean Water District: Snohomish County created the Stillaguamish River Clean Water District (CWD) to provide a stable source of local funding for water quality and water quantity management services in many of the unincorporated portions of the Stillaguamish River watershed.